wonder-mice/env-config/README.md

 env-config
 ==========
-Configuring your unix work environment simplified.
+Configure your unix tools once and forever.

 It's a single place to store configuration files and favorite scripts with ability to deploy them instantly on unix host.
 Several seconds and